 If you do not sign up for Medicare during your initial enrollment period, you will likely have to wait until the annual enrollment period which begins in October.
 Exceptions, or “Special Enrollment Periods” (SEPs) may be granted if certain events happen in your life including such as moving or losing your insurance coverage.

-If you or someone you know is eligible for Medicare or is about to become eligible, consider contacting HealthMarkets Insurance Agency for assistance.
-We have more than 3,000 licensed agents ready to compare thousands of plans to find the right one for you or your loved one.
+If you or someone you know is eligible for Medicare or is about to become eligible, consider contacting HealthMarkets for assistance.
+We have more than 3,000 licensed agents nationwide ready to compare plans to find the right one for you or your loved one.
 Call (800) 488-7621 or find a HealthMarkets agent near you.